A Mother’s Day Message for the Childless Woman

 • Children are a blessing from God.

-• Women are uniquely designed to be bearers and nurturers of life, whether it be your own biological or adopted children, or other children in their sphere of influence.
+• Women are uniquely designed to be bearers and nurturers of life, whether it be their own biological or adopted children, or other children in their sphere of influence.

 Those are the truths you hope are evident by the way you live your life.
 Those are the reasons you’ve chosen to use your life to serve others, especially those who are younger than you.